dhrutik/15418-final-project/README.md

 ### Week of Nov.
 20 (Thanksgiving)
   - Ensure initial implementation (from resource repo) works as intended
   - Read up on lock-free implementations, specifically with respect to tree-like data structures.
 Examine "simpler" data structures, such as AVL trees, standard self-balancing BSTs.
 Implement basic lock-free versions of these/find resources that implement lock-free versions to see what is generally done in the realm of tree data structures, and to give us a sense of how to begin our implementation on this more complex tree structure.
-  - Have a basic implementation on B+ trees written (but not necessarily working/debugged)

 ### Week of Nov.
 27 (Note: Project milestone due Dec.
 3)
-  - Do necessary debugging to ensure lock-free B+ tree implementation works correctly
+  - Have a basic implementation on B+ trees written (but not necessarily working/debugged)
+  - Specifically, get latch-crabbing complete on the three main operations (Insert [Adhvik]) for B+ trees
-  - Complete Project milestone report
+  - Complete Project milestone report (Dhruti)
-  - Begin rough outline of the more formal final report

 ### Week of Dec.
 4
-  - Run tests comparing our implementation to the reference latch-based implementation across various metrics
-  - Construct tables/graphs depicting the results of these tests
-  - Write introduction/background/methods/resources portion of the final report
+  - (Dec.
+4) Complete latch-crabbing functionality (Find [Adhvik], Delete [Dhruti])
+  - (Dec.
+4) Design of lock-free implementation [Advhik, Dhruti]
+  - (Dec.
+5) Complete design of lock-free implementation [Advhik, Dhruti]
+  - (Dec.
+6) Begin implementing lock-free structure [Adhvik]
+  - (Dec.
+7) Bring lock-free B+ tree to debug-able state [Dhruti]
+  - (Dec.
+10) Complete debugging B+ tree structure [Dhruti]

 ### Week of Dec.
 11 (Note: Final project report due Dec.
 14, Poster Presentation due Dec.
 15)
+  - (Dec.
+11) Run tests comparing our implementation to the reference latch-based implementation across various metrics
+  - (Dec.
+12) Construct tables/graphs depicting the results of these tests
+  - (Dec.
+12) Write introduction/background/methods/resources portion of the final report
-  - Finish writing the analysis portion of the final report
+  - (Dec.
+14) Finish writing the analysis portion of the final report
-  - Assemble poster with our figures
+  - (Dec.
+14) Assemble poster with our figures
-  - Present!!
+  - (Dec.
+15) Present!!